hungcq/knowledge-repo/math/an-introduction-to-mathematics.md

   - Hyperbola
 - Properties
 - Application of conic sections in astronomy
-- Alge form of conic sections (only when they represent any locus): ax^2 + 2hxy + by^2 + 2gx + 2fy + c = 0
+- Algebraic form of conic sections (only when they represent any locus): ax^2 + 2hxy + by^2 + 2gx + 2fy + c = 0

 ## 11. Functions